scuzzydude/asimov/asimov.md

 ### Engineer (1)

 Since the metric of genius is an engineered system, we need an engineer to run it.
-The trustee engineer is responsible for asimov disbursement, as laid out in the disbursement plan, as well as stabilizing the metric.
+The engineer is responsible for asimov disbursement, as laid out in the disbursement plan, as well as stabilizing the metric.

 The engineer is elected by the scootara for a term of ten years.
 An emergency election is held if the engineer cannot complete his term, for the remainder of the term (decade).

 The engineer's main tool is the disbursement schedule.
 The engineer cannot exceed the disbursement schedule but can disburse lower amounts than the schedule calls for and maintain an engineer's reserve, which can be carried over to the next engineer's term.
 The engineer can also disburse in uneven amounts throughout the terms.

 Essentially, the engineer is the analog to the "invisible hand" in the global economic system.
 The engineer is responsible and accountable to the scootara, not the Board.
 The engineer's action is driven by data.
 The engineer is accountable only in the responsibility domain, to provide a stable metric of genius.
-Ideally over time, this data driven decision making process should lead to an algorithmic approach, and the engineer's responsibility should lessen and only be responsible when a fail-safes are triggered in the algorithm.
+Over time, this data driven decision making process should lead to an algorithmic approach, and the engineer's responsibility should lessen and only be responsible when a fail-safes are triggered in the algorithm.

 The engineer will need to tune and debug this system, gathering data along the way.
 A few tools will be required.
 The engineer is responsible for developing analysis tools and APIs, all of which will be publicly available, though the engineer's analysis itself is only made public at intervals specified by the board.

 #### Sustainable Price Index

 This is almost exactly like the consumer price index, except that instead of dollars it's asimov.
-This also needs to be geo specific and aggregated proportional to per capital.
-It's a little bit more refined, as it only aggregates of the cost of the sustainable lifestyle, whatever that exactly means.
+This also needs to be geo specific and aggregated proportionally.
+It's a little bit more refined, as it only aggregates of the cost of the sustainable lifestyle, whatever that means.[^61]

 It won't include the cost of gas for a cross-town commute, because gasoline is not a sustainable resource long term.
 Gasoline is a resource that is non-renewable, meaning supply is slowing running out, so it's expected to be inflationary -- the price should go up.
 However, in real terms, it's stayed very flat throughout my lifetime.
-Does that mean it's running out, or that our economic model just doesn't care about the future?
+Does that mean it's not really running out, or that our economic model just doesn't care about the future?

 This is going to be tricky, because in practical terms, people consume a choice of available options.
 The price of the most sustainable available option might work, this would in fact encourage more sustainable options to be priced towards the baseline in categories.
 If you had a hard time following that, it means I won't ever get a job in green product marketing.
 If only middle-to-upper class people can afford the sustainable version of everyday things, it ain't really that sustainable, is it?

-There's a lot more people, globally, when the best available option is always the one that's on sale at the local equivalent of the Wal-Mart.
+There's a lot more people, globally, whose best available option is always the one that's on sale at the local equivalent of the Wal-Mart.

 That's a long-term challenge.
 Initially, relative to stability to the dollar and bitcoin and other currencies is enough to judge relative value stability, and with gold-rush crypto fever catching, apparently as a direct psycho-somatic effect of the global pandemic, I'm betting its initial valuation might balloon to long term potential rather quickly.